ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 itself.
 The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.

-### Interaction at the User Code URI {#interaction-usercode}
+### Interaction at the Static User Code URI {#interaction-usercode}

 When the end user is directed to enter a short code through the ["user_code"](#response-interact-usercode) mode, the client instance communicates the user code to the end user and directs the end user to enter that code at an associated URI.
-This mode is used when the client instance is not able to facilitate launching an arbitrary URI.
-The associated URI could be statically configured with the client instance or communicated in the response from the AS, but the client instance communicates that URL to the end user.
+This mode is used when the client instance is not able to communicate or facilitate launching an arbitrary URI.
+The associated URI could be statically configured with the client instance or in the client software's documentation.
 As a consequence, these URIs SHOULD be short.
+The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance itself.
+Since it is designed to be typed in, the URI SHOULD be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.

 In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.